arsahasransu/statistics-short-exercise/docs/index.md

 <iframe scrolling="no"  src="https://videos.cern.ch/video/OPEN-VIDEO-2020-199-001" width="560" height="315" frameborder="0" allowfullscreen></iframe>

+Or click [here](https://videos.cern.ch/record/2728491) if the embedded video above doesn't work.

 RooFit is an object-oriented analysis environment built on ROOT, with a collection of classes designed to augment ROOT for data modelling.
 Combine is in turn built on RooFit, so before learning about Combine, it is useful to get to grips with a few RooFit basics.
 We will do that in this section.

 We will use python syntax in this section; you can either call the commands in an interactive python session, or just put them in a .py script.
 Make sure to do `from ROOT import *` at the top of your script (or in the interactive session)